golemfactory/clay/scripts/docker_integrity/README.md

 golemfactory/image_name        1.0             sha256-hash-of-the-image
 ```

-The registry holds entries that are valid for the last stable releases plus
+The registry holds entries that are valid for the latest stable releases
-those used currently in develop.
-All entries must be consistent (the script
+plus those used currently in develop.
+All entries must be consistent (the
-verifies if there are no duplicates with differing sha256 hashes and will
+script verifies if there are no duplicates with differing sha256 hashes and
-raise a `ConfigurationError` if it encounters a conflict).
+will raise a `ConfigurationError` if it encounters a conflict).

 To run verification, just launch the script: